Addendum: Modeling the amplitude and energy decay of a weakly damped harmonic oscillator using the energy dissipation rate and a simple trick (2025 Eur. J. Phys. 46(1) 015004): Basic theory and approximations we use

 to take into account that damping force always has a direction opposite to the direction of the velocity.
-The third case is the air resistance, described with the force of the form
+Damping by air resistance can be modeled with

 where $C>0$ is a constant \cite{Young2020university, Resnick10}.
 In the context of air resistance, we can imagine that we have a sphere of mass $m$ attached to a spring, rather than the block, since usually air resistance of spherical objects is considered in the physics textbooks \cite{Young2020university, Resnick10}, and in that case $C=c\rho A/2$, where $c$ is experimentally determined drag coefficient, $\rho$ is the air density, and $A$ is the cross sectional area of the sphere \cite{Resnick10}.
+The energy (potential plus kinetic) of the block-spring system is given by